runawayhorse001/GenAI_Best_Practices/doc/source/prelim.rst

 	A journey of a thousand miles begins with a single step. – Lao Tzu

-In this chapter, we will introduce some math and NLP preliminaries which is highly used in Generative AI.
+In this chapter, we will introduce some math and NLP preliminaries which are highly used in Generative AI.

 .. admonition:: Colab Notebook for This Chapter